-- The 5 Second Rule helps to override your feelings, a tactic which is called psychological intervention.
+- The 5 Second Rule helps you override your feelings, it’s a psychological intervention.

 If you’re sick of telling others and yourself you’re feeling “fine,” when you’re clearly not happy with where you are in life, this is for you.
 5…4…3…2…1 – go!

 Lesson 1: The 5 Second Rule builds courage like compounding interest.

 When we read stories about our heroes or biographies of historical figures, we tend to see people of extraordinary courage and bravery.
 That’s not the case.
 They were just as shy, anxious and afraid as you and I. It just so happened that throughout their life, they made a lot of small, courageous choices, which added up and now they’re all we remember.

 Mel uses Rosa Parks as an example.
 On December 1st, 1955, she refused to give up her “seat for colored people” for a white person on the bus.
 She was arrested and four days later, recruited a young preacher to help organize a protest.
 Swept away by the momentum he didn’t think much and agreed to take the lead.
 The name of that preacher was Martin Luther King Jr.

 Neither of the two knew what their actions would lead to.
 Their gut just told them to act a certain way in a particular moment and instead of overriding it, they went with the impulse.
 A while back, I told the story of how I finally approached my crush thanks to “20 seconds of courage” from We Bought A Zoo, which essentially works just like the 5 Second Rule.

 I can confirm that from each small act of courage, more courage follows.
 It compounds and hopefully, when you’re old, you can look back on a courageous life.